jhem272/sfiabp_py/SuppMaterial.md

 __fun1p :  list of fun__

-List of basis function for the 1-particle drift.
-For each function, the input is the coordinates of the particle : X = np.array([x,y,theta]); the output is the drift components : F = np.array([Fx,Fy,theta_dot]).
+List of basis function for the 1-particle force.
+For each function, the input is the coordinates of the particle : X = np.array([x,y,theta]); the output is the force components : F = np.array([Fx,Fy,theta_dot]).
 For example, the unitary active force that moves forward the particle along its orientation is written as : Fact = lambda X : np.array([np.cos(X[2]), np.sin(X[2]),0])

 __fun2p : list of fun__

-List of basis function for the 2 particle drift.
-For each function, the input is the coordinate of the two interacted particles : Xi and Xj ; the output is the the force F_j->i acting on i from j.
+List of basis function for the 2 particle force.
+For each function, the input is the coordinate of the two interacted particles : Xi and Xj ; the output is the force F_j->i acting on i from j.
 Several types of basis function are implemented in the sub-module sfiabp.base.
 Please see the tutorials for more information.

 __xboxlim, yboxlim : sequence of ints__